Stanley-Okwii/Stanley-Okwii/README.md

 CoffeeScript             1 repo              █░░░░░░░░░░░░░░░░░░░░░░░░   7.14%

 ```
  Last Updated on 31/07/2022 18:52:04 UTC
 <!--END_SECTION:waka-->

-📝 The statistics above does not reflect my proficiency, rather github metrics of programming languages I mostly use.
+📝 The statistics above don't reflect my proficiency, but rather Github metrics of programming languages I use.